Freyj/Fluffy-Hero-Maker/README.md

 Because this world needs more fluffy things.
 Also it is a partially wrong name, as it is more of a fluffy-helper than a fluffy-hero-maker, but eh.

 ## Danger zone
-* HJigh risk of things changing a lot because this is very flimsy.
+* High risk of things changing a lot because this is very flimsy.
 * Also, high probability of bugs

 ## Licensing